android16-rj/Sypto-Athena-V2-trading-data-analyis/README.md

 you can learn more about Athena [here](https://www.sypto.xyz/athena)

-## Bitcoin Backtesting Results: Athena V2 | Learn Crypto with Sypto
+## Bitcoin Backtesting Results: Athena V2

    ### We will scrape the Backtesting results of Athena V2 using BeautifulSoup.